Serayyyy/tableau-project/README.md

 - **Total Revenue by Payment Date:** Aids in effectively managing cash flow.
   [View Image](https://github.com/Serayyyy/tableau-project/raw/main/Total%20Revenue%20by%20Payment%20Date.png)

+By analyzing these components, the project aims to provide stakeholders with a clear understanding of the financial landscape, identify trends, and inform strategic decisions.

 ## Objectives

 By systematically analyzing these metrics, we aim to: